It’s been a few years since I’ve had a solid travel experience (I was in India/Nepal for 60 days).

-I finally got on the road again.
+I finally got on the road again as a digital nomad.

 This time in Central America.